Daily Thoughts : March 6th

 1 Pet 2:1 Therefore, rid yourselves of all malice and all deceit, hypocrisy, envy, and slander of every kind.

 Yesterday we saw Old Testament law revealing God's view of things, of how we should maintain justice.
-In the New Testament the Law, as such, is not a means of showing the way to salvation, but there are still ‘rules' or requirements, for God's design for us still applies.
+In the New Testament the Law, as such, is not a means of showing the way to salvation, but there are still ‘rules' or requirements, of God's design for us, and these still apply.
 There are still things that run contrary to God's design and which will harm us, our relationship with God and with others, and which are, therefore, things to be avoided.
 It's not a legalistic thing, just a practical thing for harm-free living.

 Return to Front Page